 - IJ’s landmark study License to Work measured for the first time the burdens that occupational licensing imposed on more than 100 low- and moderate-income occupations.
-This study has been featured in over 300 news articles throughout media outlets including The New York Times, The Wall Street Journal, The Economist, The Atlantic, The Washington Post and BBC World News, as well as in a Pulitzer Finalist editorial series by The Des Moines Register, in congressional testimony, and in numerous scholarly and policy studies.
+This study has been featured in nearly 700 news articles throughout media outlets including The New York Times, The Wall Street Journal, The Economist, The Atlantic, The Washington Post and BBC World News, as well as in a Pulitzer Finalist editorial series by The Des Moines Register, in congressional testimony, and in numerous scholarly and policy studies.

 - Our Strategic Research on occupational licensing was prominently cited in a white paper by President Obama’s White House Council of Economic Advisers, Department of the Treasury and the Department of Labor.